rcky844/knowledge-handbook/Chemistry/Planet Earth/Fundamentals of Chemistry/Classification of matter.md

 - Distilled water ($\ce{H2O}$)

 ## Elements
-**Elements** are substances which <u>cannot be broken down into anything simpler by chemical methods</u>.
+**Elements** are substances which <span class="hi-green">cannot be broken down into anything simpler by chemical methods</span>.
 Substances that can be broken down into simpler substances by electricity, for example, are not elements.

 *Examples*:
 - Carbon ($\ce{C}$)